 Community-based tools, policy tools and risk management tools are all needed for more resilient food systems

-Sandy, like Irene is stimulating powerful community response in addition to all that government and businesses can do.
+Sandy, like Irene, is stimulating powerful community response in addition to all that government and businesses can do.
 Urban farms flooded as rural farms had last year.
 Added Value in Red Hook is one and community volunteers have come to this farm’s aid.
 Pop up kitchens and food access points have been organized by humanitarian organizations like the Red Cross, but also by bootstrap citizen initiatives such as “Occupy Sandy.”
-New York antihunger organizations such as the Food Bank and City Harvest that have hundreds of soup kitchen and pantry clients, have helped supply mobile soup kitchens and food deliveries in vulnerable communities like the Lower East Side in Manhattan, Red Hook in Brooklyn, Breezy Point and the Rockaways in Queens, and elsewhere.
+New York antihunger organizations such as the Food Bank and City Harvest that have hundreds of soup kitchen and pantry clients have helped supply mobile soup kitchens and food deliveries in vulnerable communities like the Lower East Side in Manhattan, Red Hook in Brooklyn, Breezy Point and the Rockaways in Queens, and elsewhere.

 Adhoc partnerships to supply food in crisis times that bring farmers, community volunteers, and business owners to transport, prepare and deliver food can lead to innovations that prepare for the next disaster or even better, lead to innovations that become a new common practice.
-Robert Newton, a chef in Carroll Gardens, and owner of Seersucker and Smith Canteen, has long been a supporter of regional farmers, school gardens and farmers markets.
-After Irene he helped organize fundraisers for farmers like Cheryl Rogowski in the Hudson Valley and Vermont.
-During the Sandy aftermath he is helping fundraise for the Red Hook Initiative relief just a mile away where destruction was widespread.
+Robert Newton, a chef in Carroll Gardens, and owner of Seersucker and Smith Canteen has long been a supporter of regional farmers, school gardens and farmers markets.
+After Irene, he helped organize fundraisers for farmers like Cheryl Rogowski in the Hudson Valley and Vermont.
+During the Sandy aftermath, he is helping fundraise for the Red Hook Initiative relief just a mile away from where destruction was widespread.
 These efforts all require leadership and coordination and Robert spoke of chefs as “facilitators of community food security,” not just ambassadors for healthy regional food systems.

-For innovations hatched in response to disaster, new policy and risk management tools can also become important, not only in the moment of need, but as a matter of practice.
+For innovations hatched in response to disaster, new policy and risk management tools can also become important, not only in the moment of need but as a matter of practice.
 In the wake of Irene farmers growing a diversity of fruits and vegetables or farming organically found themselves shut out from disaster relief and crop insurance programs.
-In the year since then crop insurances and relief programs for these farmers have become available where they were not before.
+In the year since then, crop insurances and relief programs for these farmers have become available where they were not before.
 Urban constituents now understand the importance of these policy tools and joined farmers to increase access to these tools in the next Farm Bill.
-As one example of the change, after Sandy hit Cheryl Rogowski was welcomed to fill out claim forms at her local county Farm Service Agency office, where after Irene she wa told there was nothing available for her.
+As one example of the change, after Sandy hit Cheryl Rogowski was welcomed to fill out claim forms at her local county Farm Service Agency office, where after Irene she was told there was nothing available for her.

 During the days after Sandy much was made of how local authorities are the ultimate decision makers about the allocation of state and federal resources.
 Decision making at the local level is critical in a disaster as it is the most local levels of government that really do know where the need is most acute.
-Outside government, it is the same: neighborhood churches and community-based organizations really know what is happening.
+Outside government, it is the same: neighbourhood churches and community-based organizations really know what is happening.
 It is only right that local authorities and community-based organizations should be allocating the resources streaming in from outside their communities.

 The lessons of Irene and Sandy for the food system that links New York City, the region and global supply chains are still to be learned.
 There may be other adaptations and innovations to create a more integrated and resilient food supply for New York and other cities.
 Community, policy and risk management tools that protect and improve the food environment will be discovered, analyzed and incorporated to strengthen the food and nutrition security of this city-region.

-Thomas Forster, is former policy director of the Community Food Security Coalition.
-He is an organic farmer and a public policy campaign architect supporting development of local and regional food systems, school meals, and community-based market development.
+Thomas Forster is former policy director of the Community Food Security Coalition.
+He is an organic farmer and a public policy campaign architect supporting the development of local and regional food systems, school meals, and community-based market development.
 He advocates for sustainable agriculture in U.S. Congress and the UN Commission on Sustainable Development.